akosgarai/playground_engine/pkg/shader/README.md

 # Shader

 This structure helps us to create shader applications.
-It stores an `id`, that was generated with the gl.CreateProgram command, and the wrapper, that is ued to call gl. functions.
+It stores an `id`, that was generated with the gl.CreateProgram command, and the wrapper, that is used to call gl. functions.

 ## Functions